 Antisynthetase syndrome (AS) is a rare disease in the idiopathic inflammatory myopathy group and is characterised by the presence of antisynthetase antibodies.
-The clinical presentation of antisynthetase syndrome is varied and includes polymyositis or dermatomyositis, polyarthritis, diffuse interstitial lung disease, Raynaud's phenomenon and erythematous-violaceous hyperkeratotic skin lesions on metacarpophalangeal and interphalangeal joint areas.
-AS is due to IgG antibodies directed against enzyme synthase. autoantibodies have been identified: anti-Jo-1, anti-PL7, anti-PL12, anti-OJ, anti-EJ, anti-KS and anti-Wa, with anti-Jo-1 being the best known.
+The clinical presentation of antisynthetase syndrome is varied and includes polymyositis or dermatomyositis, polyarthritis, diffuse interstitial lung disease, Raynaud's phenomenon and erythematous-violaceous hyperkeratotic skin lesions on metacarpophalangeal and interphalangeal joint areas.^{1,2} AS is due to IgG antibodies directed against the enzyme synthase.
+Seven autoantibodies have been identified: anti-Jo-1, anti-PL7, anti-PL12, anti-OJ, anti-EJ, anti-KS and anti-Wa, with anti-Jo-1 being the best known.